woodhfut/ML_Samples/README.md

     imgs of original CAPTCHA img, can use this for verification.

-knn.py:
+CAPTCHARecognize.py:

-    this is a sample using KNN algorithm to recognize CAPTCHA img.
+    this is a sample using KNN and SVM algorithm to recognize CAPTCHA img.